LIFE CO2SAND: Enhancing sandy soils with clay

-To add scientific credence to this, Wageningen University and Research and Eurofins are carrying out tests at de Marke experimental farm and various trial fields.
+These benefits are being scientifically validated by Wageningen University and Research and Eurofins through experiments at the De Marke experimental farm and other trial fields.

-The Environment and Planning Act (Omgevingswet) provides the opportunity to scale up initiatives like LIFE CO2SAND.
-We will help interested municipalities to set up their own environmental plans and soil quality maps.
-We will also work on methods to further facilitate the reuse of soil beyond the spatial scale of civil engineering projects.
+The Environment and Planning Act (Omgevingswet) provides opportunities to scale up initiatives like LIFE CO2SAND.
+The project supports municipalities in developing environmental plans and soil quality maps while exploring methods to extend soil reuse beyond the traditional scope of civil engineering.

 Period